slatedocs/slate/source/includes/methods/_transactions.md

 Field | Type | Description
 ----- | -----| ----
-id | long integer | Unique object identifier amount | float | The transaction amount description | string | The payment description created | string | The date that the transaction was created, in the UTC timezone.
+id | long integer | Unique object identifier account | long integer | The ID of the account which this transaction belongs to amount | float | The transaction amount description | string | The payment description created | string | The date that the transaction was created, in the UTC timezone.
 Format: "YYYY-MM-DDTHH:MM:SSZ" type | string | The transaction type.
-This can be AdminFundsUpdate, MobileFundsUpdate, FundsDeposit, FundsAdjustment, MobileCollection, MobilePayment, AirtimeTopup, ServiceCharge, MobileWithdrawal, BankWithdrawal
+This can be admin_funds_update, mobile_funds_update, funds_deposit, funds_adjustment, mobile_collection, mobile_payment, airtime_topup, service_charge, mobile_withdrawal, bank_withdrawal

 ## Retrieving a Single Transaction